letoram/cat9/README.md

 What can it do?
 ===============

-One of the bigger conveniences, on top of being quite snappy, is being able to run and cleanly separate multiple concurrent jobs asynchronously, with the results from 'out' and 'err' being kept until you decide to forget it.
+One of the bigger conveniences, on top of being quite snappy, is to run and cleanly separate multiple concurrent jobs asynchronously, with the results from 'out' and 'err' being kept until you decide to reuse or forget it.
 At the same time, traditionally noisy tasks like changing directories are blocked from polluting your view with irrelevant information.

 https://user-images.githubusercontent.com/5888792/161494772-2abccac4-bb92-4a12-9a69-987e66201719.mp4